 Bradford-On-Avon, Wiltshire

-Overlooking the River Avon, this 18th-century merchant's house has been imaginatively converted into a relaxed, modern-day inn with Nordic-influenced bedrooms, an industrial-chic bar and restaurant.
+Overlooking the River Avon, this early-18th-century cloth-dyer's house has been imaginatively converted into a relaxed, modern-day inn with a terrific choice of Nordic-influenced bedrooms, some in a 1960s extension, an industrial-chic bar, and a restaurant serving refined pub food.

 Lucknam Park